Chart Color Schemes

 Gilgandra features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 65.5% of all households, including 19.0% couples with children, 28.9% couples without children, and 15.9% single parent families.
-Non-family households account for the remaining 34.5%, with lone person households at 32.6% and group households comprising 2.0%.
-The median household size is 2.2 people, smaller than the Rest of NSW average of 2.4.
+Family households account for 65.5% of all households, including 19.0% couples with children, 28.9% couples without children, and 15.9% single parent families.
+Non-family households constitute the remaining 34.5%, with lone person households at 32.6% and group households comprising 2.0%.
+The median household size is 2.2 people, which is smaller than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households